 - Errors introduced with manual data entry as changes are added late in development cycles.

-This article provides a high-level view of QMS software and how companies use it to drive a culture of continuous improvement deep into their operations.
+This document provides a high-level view of QMS software and how companies use it to drive a culture of continuous improvement deep into their operations.
 While QMS software creates an opportunity to manage change, combining it with product lifecycle management (PLM), product information management (PIM), and customer relationship management (CRM) tools presents a particular benefit to product and service companies.

 Why Is QMS Important?